top of page

 The Origins of Personality Profiles

-In 1962, Katherine Cook Briggs and Isabel Briggs Myers published their findings on personality type indicators, and these scholars based their findings on the work of Jung.
-The Meyers-Briggs assessment has helped companies build effective teams that increase profitability.
+In 1962, Katherine Cook Briggs and Isabel Briggs Myers published their findings on personality type indicators, and these scholars based their findings primarily on the work of Jung.
+The Meyers-Briggs assessment has helped companies build effective teams by placing the right employee in the right position at the right time.
+Meyers and Briggs identified 16 personality types.

 Using Active Verbs to Demonstrate Authority